 factors_ff_monthly_db <- tbl(tidy_finance, "factors_ff_monthly")

-dplyr calls are evaluated lazily, i.e., the data is not in the memory of our R session, and actually, the database does most of the work.
+dplyr calls are evaluated lazily, i.e., the data is not in our R session’s memory, and the database does most of the work.
 You can see that by noticing that the output below does not show the number of rows.
 In fact, the following code chunk only fetches the top 10 rows from the database for printing.

 factors_ff_monthly_db |> select(month, rf)

 # Source: SQL [?? x 2] # Database: sqlite 3.39.3 [data/tidy_finance.sqlite] month rf <date> <dbl> 1 1960-01-01 0.0033 2 1960-02-01 0.0029 3 1960-03-01 0.0035 4 1960-04-01 0.0019 5 1960-05-01 0.0027 # … with more rows

 If we want to have the whole table in memory, we need to

 collect() it.
 You will see that we regularly load the data into the memory in the next chapters.

 # A tibble: 744 × 2 month rf <date> <dbl> 1 1960-01-01 0.0033 2 1960-02-01 0.0029 3 1960-03-01 0.0035 4 1960-04-01 0.0019 5 1960-05-01 0.0027 # … with 739 more rows

 The last couple of code chunks is really all there is to organizing a simple database!
 You can also share the SQLite database across devices and programming languages.

 Before we move on to the next data source, let us also store the other five tables in our new SQLite database.